Matleo/MLPython2Java/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow/README.md

 This class implements the *Model as a Service* idea.
 Here we are actually using the Tensorflow Java API, to reload a `SavedModel`.
 Afterwards we can make predictions using the loaded model and evaluate if the model produces just the same results, as if we would use the original Python model, by comparing the accuracy on the MNIST dataset and the predictions of a bunch of saved .png files.

 #### MNIST/TensorflowUtilities.java:
-This class contains a few utility functions to be used by the other classes, like converting a `Tensor` to a `float[]` and the other way around, reading a .png file into a `float[]` or providing an equivalent funtion to the `numpy.argmax()`.
+This class contains a few utility functions to be used by the other classes, like converting a `Tensor` to a `float[]` and the other way around, reading a .png file into a `float[]` or providing an equivalent function  to the `numpy.argmax()`.

 #### IMDBClassifier.java:
-Small additionaly example, to load the created [LSTM](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/IMDBClassifier), trained with the [IMDB dataset](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).
+Small additional example, to load the created [LSTM](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/IMDBClassifier), trained with the [IMDB dataset](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).
 The purpose of this example is to show that it is possible to export complex models using the `SavedModel`.
 ## Model as a Service

 As stated, the whole action of loading and using a `SavedModel` to make predictions happens in the `SavedModel.java` class, using the Tensorflow Java API.